GMOD/jbrowse/docs/site/mouse_configs.md

 ```
 This shows that you could, in essence, pre-process the array if you wanted, but the same callback is then called on the individual elements, so you handle both these cases.

+### Rendering HTML in popups

+If you are using the fmtDetailValue callbacks it is assumed that HTML can be returned.
+Otherwise if your data contains actual HTML that you want to render you must set `unsafePopup` on your track

 ### Additional customizations to the pop-up boxes

 In JBrowse 1.11.5, some additional customizations to the pop-up boxes were added.